This post may contain affiliate links. If you use these links to buy something I may earn a small commission at no cost to you. Thanks.

 Now that I had the yarn though I could not think of a new fun pattern to do.
 I hit a wall and kept putting it off.
 Then I remembered that a couple of summers ago I found this old school Crochet Project book at a yard sale for like $1.
 It’s from at least the early 80’s if not before.
 Even though a lot of the projects and photos are terribly dated some of the techniques and stitches are still usable.
 I flipped through that one night and found this HDC post stitch.
 It was used for a small bag, and called for a thinner cotton yarn.
 So I modified it and came up with this pattern.
 I love Post stitches and the texture and designs that come out of them.
 I love the way this came out.
 I definitely have a few other ideas on how to use it as well.
 I’m looking forward to those! 🙂

-Note: This pattern is available for free.
-You are welcome to use the pattern to make and sell products.
+A couple of disclaimers: This pattern is intended for personal use only.
+You are welcome to use the pattern to make and sell products, to keep for yourself, or to give away as gifts.
 I would appreciate receiving credit and a link back to the site.
 Please do not republish or distribute the pattern in any way, or use my photos in your listings.

 Gauge isn’t terribly important.
 To come out as I made it, the gauge would be 5 rows of 10 HDC=approx 3.25” x 2.25”.
 My finished size was approximately 32” x 38”.